aprell/compiler-potpourri/README.md

 A potpourri of programs, scripts, and tools for a compilers course covering:
 - Three-address code
 - Basic blocks
-- Control flow graphs, dominators, and back edges of natural loops
+- Control flow analysis
 - Data flow analysis
+- Static single assignment (SSA) form and SSA-based optimizations
 - Data dependences
 - Loop transformations
 - Parallel loops and tasks in OpenMP